openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 ### Villains

-The villain of a plotline is the primary antagonist, and your players will likely deal with multiple villains
+The villain of a plotline is the primary antagonist, and your players will likely deal with multiple villains throughout their careers.
+Examples include the

 ___
-throughout their careers.
-Examples include the necromancer who has taken up residence in the local graveyard, the sentient interdimensional cloud who pulls the strings from behind the galactic senate, and the bandit king who has united the ruffians of the realm under one banner.
+necromancer who has taken up residence in the local graveyard, the distributed AI consciousness that controls the galactic senate's every decision, and the bandit king who has united the ruffians of the realm under one banner.
 Unlike henchmen, your villains will require a good amount of thought to flesh out.
 To develop strong, convincing villains, consider the following elements.

 **Motive.** Every villain should have a realistic motive, or a reason for turning towards their villainous ways.
 Instead of deciding that your necromancer is simply evil, for example, consider making him fallen.
 Perhaps he turned to necromancy as a last resort to revive his beloved who was killed in a shipwreck.